November 6, 2023:

 Lars Nordmo and Lars Gimse, Norwegian Directorate of Education (UDIR)

-UDIR has developed a competence package on artificial intelligence.
-This competence package will support teachers, school leaders and school owners in dealing with the rise of artificial intelligence.
+UDIR has developed a competency package on artificial intelligence.
+This competency package is intended to support teachers, school leaders and school owners in managing the emergence of artificial intelligence.

-The package deals with challenges and opportunities with this technology - especially in relation to teaching practice, assessment, source criticism, privacy and information security.
-You will also find discussion tasks and activities that will contribute to reflections in the professional communities.
+The package addresses challenges and opportunities with this technology – especially in relation to teaching practices, assessment, source criticism, privacy and information security.
+You will also find discussion tasks and activities that will contribute to reflections in professional communities.

-The package has its own pages with management support for school managers and owners and will be updated continuously.
+The package has its own pages with leadership support for school leaders and owners and will be updated continuously.
 You will receive an introduction to this competence package at the conference.

 AI Randaberg School

-AI in Randabergskolen is a website where you can test different Chatbots adapted to teaching in schools that use ChatGPT.
+AI in Randabergskolen is a website where you can test various Chatbots adapted to teaching in schools that use ChatGPT.

-The experiences with the Chatbots give students a good starting point to understand how the bots can be adapted to different needs, have different personalities and thus solve specific problems.
+The experiences with Chatbots give students a good starting point for understanding how bots can be adapted to different needs, have different personalities and thus solve specific problems.
 The website also has many good examples for both teachers and students of how ChatGPT can be used in good ways.

 The solution requires no login and thus solves problems related to ChatGPT/GDPR.
 The AI in Randaberskolen was created by Odin Nøsen (Spillpedagogene).